M. John Harrison: 2012–present: Modern works

 Harrison published two short stories on Kindle: Cave and Julia (2013) and The 4th Domain (2014).

 In 2014, Rhys Williams and Mark Bould organised a conference on Harrison's work at the University of Warwick, UK, called "Irradiating the Object: M. John Harrison".
 The keynote speakers were Fred Botting (Kingston University) and Sara Wasson (Edinburgh-Napier University).
-The conference papers, including the keynote address by Tim Etchells, was published as M. John Harrison: Critical Essays edited by Rhys Williams and Mark Bould.
+The conference papers, including the keynote address by Tim Etchells, was published as M. John Harrison: Critical Essays, edited by Rhys Williams and Mark Bould.

 In 2016, he received an honorary D. Litt. from the University of Warwick, UK.

 A collection of short stories, You Should Come With Me Now, was published in November 2017.

 2020 saw two new books: a novel, The Sunken Land Begins to Rise Again and Settling the World: Selected Stories 1970-2020.
 The Sunken Land Begins to Rise Again won the 2020 Goldsmiths Prize, and was longlisted for the 2020 BSFA Award.

 In 2023, Harrison released Wish I Was Here, an "anti-memoir".

+Harrison's novel The End of Everything was published in June 2026.
+The Guardian named it a "book to read in 2026", and The Irish Times called it "the best book in 2026 so far".
+In September 2026, the novel was shortlisted for The Booker Prize.